 The patterns observed in these historical episodes may provide a useful reference for understanding the evolution of macroeconomic indicators in periods of recovery.
 Although these patterns may be illustrative, there are several limitations to this analysis.
 Foremost among these limitations is the fact that history is unlikely to ever fully repeat itself, given the unique character of past recessions and recoveries.
 Indeed, structural changes over time, along with differing shocks to the economy, mean that the most recent downturn has many special features not shared with previous historical episodes.
-That said, drawing empirical regularities from the behaviour of various macroeconomic
+That said, drawing empirical regularities from the behaviour of various macroeconomic aggregates during past recoveries can provide some context, and even some guidance, for the shape that a recovery might take.

-1 This article is based on the data available up to 15 October 2009.
+1 This article is based on the data available up to 15 October 2009